Excel SUMIFS Function

 - criteria2 - [optional] The criteria to use on range2.

-Excel's SUMIFS function sums cells in a range using supplied criteria.
+The SUMIFS function sums cells in a range using supplied criteria.
 Unlike the SUMIF function, SUMIFS can apply more than one set of criteria, with more than one range.
 The first range is the range to be summed.
 The criteria are supplied in pairs (range/criteria) and only the first pair is required.
-For additional criteria, supply an additional range/criteria pair.
+To apply additional criteria, provide an additional range/criteria pair.
 Up to 127 range/criteria pairs are allowed.